mpark/variant/README.md

 The reference implementation of proposal [P0080].

+`variant` reached consensus in Kona!
+I'll be updating this implementation shortly for the Kona `variant`.

 ## Quick Start

 Since this project uses `git submodule`, specifying the `--recursive` flag to